 In any given deployment location, such as a house or business, there are bandwidth limits.
 That is, there is only so much space in the pipe for the data to flow.
 Because of this reason, multiple devices in a single location must share the bandwidth.
 Some devices, such as a television, are bandwidth hogs, while tablets typically use far less in comparison.
 Although speed and bandwidth are not interchangeable, greater bandwidth is essential if tolerable speed is to be maintained on multiple devices.

 How to measure bandwidth

 While bandwidth is traditionally expressed in bits per second (bps), modern network links have greater capacity, which is typically measured in millions of bits per second (megabits per second, or Mbps) or billions of bits per second (gigabits per second, or Gbps).

 Bandwidth connections can be symmetrical, which means the data capacity is the same in both directions to upload or download data, or asymmetrical, which means download and upload capacity are not equal.
 In asymmetrical connections, upload capacity is typically smaller than download capacity.

 Considerations for calculating bandwidth

 Technology advances have made some bandwidth calculations more complex, and they can depend on the type of network link being used.
 For example, optical fiber using different types of light waves and time-division multiplexing can transmit more data through a connection at one time, which effectively increases its bandwidth.
-In wireless networks, bandwidth is defined as the spectrum of frequencies operators license from the Federal Communications Commission (FCC) and the National Telecommunications and Information Administration for use in mobile services in the U.S.
+In wireless networks, bandwidth is defined as the spectrum of frequencies that operators license from the Federal Communications Commission (FCC) and the National Telecommunications and Information Administration (NTIA) for use in mobile services in the U.S.